-At Luther College relationships are valued.
-Luther is about people and learning to build respectful, positive and productive relationships with others.
-It is these relationships that provide the safe, supportive and challenging educational environment that allows for the real learning to occur.
+At Luther College, respectful, positive and productive relationships are valued.
+It is these relationships that provide the safe, supportive and challenging educational environment that allows learning to occur.
 It is skills in developing these relationships that will prepare Luther students to make a valuable contribution to society both now and into the future.

-The Ministry Centre together with the Chapel, form the spiritual focus of the College.
-One of the primary purposes of the Ministry Centre is to provide a place where students, staff and parents feel welcome and where they can come for pastoral care, support, coffee, prayer, resources or just “to be”, if they feel the need.
+The Wellbeing Centre together with our Chapel, form the spiritual focus of the College.
+One of the primary purposes of the Wellbeing Centre is to provide a place where students, staff and parents feel welcome and where they can come for pastoral care, support, coffee, prayer, resources or just “to be”, if they feel the need.

-Some of the services the Ministry Centre provides are:
+Some of the services the Wellbeing Centre provides are:

 - Counselling and psychological support

 - Enquiries about chapel and the chapel program or facilities

 - Training and resources in theological matters and the College ethos